-Giving your dog calcium supplements may or may not a good idea depending on the situation.
-In general, doing so helps to maintain healthy bone structure among other benefits.
-However, pet dogs usually have all the calcium they need.
+Giving your pet dog calcium supplements may or may not a good idea depending on the situation.
+This type of help is normally unnecessary, and a healthy bone structure is usually ensured, when quality canine chow is provided.

-Can I Give My Dog Calcium Supplements?
-Answer: Yes, but it’s not usually necessary
+Can I Give My Dog Extra Calcium?
+Answer: Yes, but not usually necessary

-It’s true that canines need calcium to be happy and healthy.
-It’s the best defense against debilitating bone diseases and it also helps maintain strong teeth.
-But a calcium deficiency is almost always the result of an imbalanced diet.
-If you have reason to believe that your dog is deficient, ensure they’re getting the important nutrients and minerals from a high quality dog food.
+It’s also true for dogs that calcium is the best defense against debilitating bone diseases.
+It also helps maintain strong teeth.
+But being deficient is almost always the result of an imbalanced canine diet.
+Ensure that your dog is getting nutrients and minerals from a high quality dog food if you suspect a calcium deficiency.

-So yes, you can see to it that your dog gets what they require including enough calcium.
-Never buy a low-grade or cheap canine chow or rely on the family’s table scraps.
-Instead, get the good stuff and supplement their calcium in that way.
+So yes, you do need to see to it that your dog gets what they require including enough calcium.
+Never buy a low-grade or cheap chow or rely on the family’s table scraps.
+Instead, get the good stuff and supplement your dog’s calcium levels in that way.
 It’s a much more sensible option and one that your dog will appreciate over the long term.

 Reasons for More Calcium